 Whitelist entries can be edited be pressing the button and can be removed using the Remove button.

 Ensure that all changes are saved before exiting out of the Edit Whitelist Items Page.
-At that point the edits will be sent to the Anchore Engine.
+At that point the edits will be sent to Anchore Enterprise.